AylaBilgin/AylaBilgin/README.md

 ### Hi there 👋
+#### I am Ayla Bilgin.
+- ✨ I am a student at Eskişehir Osmangazi University.
+My department is Electric and Electrical Engineering.
+- 🔭 I'm currently working on Computer Vision.
+- 🌱 I'm currently learning machine learning algorithms and ROS.
+- ✨ You can use the links below for the topics I am working on.
+- 📫 How to reach me: aylablgnn@gmail.com

 <!--
 **AylaBilgin/AylaBilgin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.